arhankundu99/System-Design/Database/Readme.md

 Both of these solutions are built on <b>Apache Lucene</b>.

 These are basically NoSQL Databases which store data in json document.
 These solutions also provide <b>fuzzy search</b> feature.
 For eg., If an user types a wrong spelled word, the system should show the results of the corrected word.

+Although Elasticsearch is a NoSQL database, it is <b>NOT RECOMMENDED TO USE AS A PRIMARY DATABASE</b>.
+Some operations like inserting values are more expensive to perform than other databases.